 Design Guidelines for Cleveland Park

-or scroll down to read the draft guidelines online.
+or scroll down to read the guidelines online.

-A major ongoing project of CPHS is the creation of preservation design guidelines for the residential portion of Cleveland Park that lies between Connectitut and Wisconsin Avenues.
+CPHS has created preservation design guidelines for the residential portion of Cleveland Park that lies between Connecticut and Wisconsin Avenues.
 The purpose of the guidelines is not to impose new rules or replace the citywide guidelines from HPO listed above, but to clarify what we are trying to preserve in Cleveland Park and to help everyone involved in the stewardship of the Cleveland Park Historic District to understand how individual properties contribute to the historic ensemble.
-The guidelines have been drafted by members of the CPHS board and Architectural Review Committee, which has been testing and refining the guidelines for several years as it reviews projects.
+The guidelines were drafted by members of the CPHS board and Architectural Review Committee, which has been testing and refining the guidelines for several years as it reviews projects.

 Why do we need guidelines?